 The threat from woodworm is most severe when they attack timber in buildings.
 Over time, the woodworm tunnels weaken the timber and if left untreated, active infestations of woodworm can lead to structural damage.

 Woodworm in furniture may be treated with a range of appropriate products available from your local hardware stores.
 However, woodworm which is found in the structural timbers of your home should be inspected by a professional damp and timber surveyor, who can identify the species of wood worm and recommend the correct remedial measures or woodworm treatment for that particular woodworm beetle.

 Before undertaking woodworm treatment, a Damp Aid Surveyor will conduct a timber survey inspecting all accessible floor & roof void timbers to assess the extent of the woodworm problem, the species of woodworm infestation and how far the woodworm has spread.
 He will also check for associated problems such as timber decay / rot or dampness and identify if any timbers need to be replaced.
-Only then can the appropriate decision be made as to whether the cost for woodworm treatment is required.
-The findings following the timber survey will be set out within a report which will satisfy the mortgage lenders/providers.
+Only then can the appropriate decision be made as to whether the cost for woodworm treatment to floor / roof timbers is required.
+The findings following the timber survey will be set out within a report which will satisfy the mortgage lenders / providers.

 The woodworm treatments we use are powerful but are applied to minimise exposure to people, pets and the environment.
 They are generally applied as a low odour, water-based fluid sprayed onto the surfaces of the structural timbers.
-Should woodworm treatment be necessary, then the treatment is covered by the Damp Aid long term guarantee with an optional Insured guarantee provided if required.
+Should our woodworm treatment services be necessary, then the timber treatment is covered by a Damp Aid long term guarantee with an optional Insured guarantee provided if required.

 A Case of Mis-identification